CiCi Bellis: 2017: Top 50, Newcomer of the Year

 Bellis was forced to skip the Australian hard-court season in January due to left leg problems with her hip and hamstring.
-She played her first main draw of the year at the Dubai Championships, where she made her first Premier 5-quarterfinal and extended her main-draw win streak at all levels to 17 matches.
+She played her first main draw of the year at the Dubai Championships, where she made her first Premier 5 quarterfinal and extended her main-draw win streak at all levels to 17 matches.
 In the third round, she defeated world No. 6, Agnieszka Radwańska, for her first top-ten victory before falling to Caroline Wozniacki.
 The upset made Bellis the youngest American to defeat a top-ten opponent since 2009.

 Bellis played in her first WTA Tour clay-court season and reached quarterfinals at the Rabat Grand Prix in Morocco.
 She made another third-round appearance at a Grand Slam tournament at the French Open and became just the third American aged 18-or-under to make it this far at the major in Paris since the turn of the century.
 Bellis also had a strong grass-court season with her first WTA semifinal at the Mallorca Open.
-This success away from the hard courts took her to No. 40 in the WTA rankings.
+This success away from the hardcourts took her to No. 40 in the WTA rankings.

-For the second straight year, Bellis had a great tournament at the Bank of the West Classic.
-She dropped just two games against No. 14 Petra Kvitová to get to the semifinals, where she lost to compatriot CoCo Vandeweghe.
+For the second straight year, Bellis had a great run at the Stanford Classic where she dropped just two games against No. 14 Petra Kvitová to get to the semifinals, where she lost to compatriot CoCo Vandeweghe.
 She played at the Rogers Cup and recorded a second top-ten victory, this time over No. 8 Svetlana Kuznetsova.
 This helped her reach a career-high of No. 35 in the world in mid-August.
 She then finished the season on a five match losing-streak.
 Nonetheless, Bellis won the WTA Newcomer of the Year award for her rankings achievement and her solid performance across all surfaces.

 2018: Plagued by injuries

 Bellis defeated world No. 5, Karolína Plíšková, and reached the quarterfinals at the Qatar Ladies Open.
 Recurring wrist and elbow injuries sidelined Bellis after March.
-Bellis eventually had four surgeries in June, September, November and March of 2019 on her wrist, arm and elbow.
+Bellis eventually had four surgeries in June, September, November and March 2019 on her wrist, arm and elbow.

 2019–2020: Comeback & retirement

-Bellis returned to tennis in November 2019 at the Houston Challenger after 18 months away from the game while she recovered from injuries.
+Bellis returned to tennis in November 2019 at the Houston Challenger, after 18 months away from the game while she recovered from injuries.
 She lost in the third round to the eventual champion, Kirsten Flipkens.

 At the 2020 Australian Open, Bellis defeated 22nd ranked Karolína Muchová in the second round, before falling to world No. 17, Elise Mertens.

-Having competed her last match on the ITF Circuit in November 2020 in Charleston, she announced her retirement on Instagram on January 19th, 2022.
+Having competed her last match on the ITF Circuit in November 2020 in Charleston, she announced her retirement from professional tennis on Instagram on 19 January 2022.